Svdwege/wikiWip/notes/Server/Installing Hydromotive VPN.md

 ### Download and install OpenVPN GUI

-> "**Note:** Ensure that you install the community edition and not the commercial (paid) edition"
+> "**Note:** Ensure that you install the community edition and not the commercial (paid) edition."

-1. Go to the OpenVPN website
+1. Go to the OpenVPN website.
 2. Click on _Community_.

    [Or use this link](https://openvpn.net/community-downloads/)

-3. Download the latest release
+3. Download the latest release.
-4. Install the program using the `.MSI` executable
+4. Install the program using the `.MSI` executable.

-### Install the Hydromotive certificate
+### Install the Hydromotive certificates

 > "**Note:** Before proceeding, ensure that you have the hydromotive.zip folder!"

 1. **Unpack the** `hydromotive.zip` **folder** on your system.
-2. **Check the contents of the unzipped folder**, probably named `hydromotive`
+2. **Check the contents of the unzipped folder**, probably named `hydromotive`.

    It should contain the following files:
     - ese-hydromotive.ovpn